OPS-E2E-PPE/VBA-Docs/api/Access.Image.SizeMode.md

 keywords: vbaac10.chm10369
 f1_keywords:
 - vbaac10.chm10369
-ms.prod: access
 api_name:
 - Access.Image.SizeMode
 ms.assetid: feaa8002-7d5c-6ce8-dd07-49f6a7330b17
-ms.date: 06/08/2017
+ms.date: 03/21/2019
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

 # Image.SizeMode property (Access)

-You can use the  **SizeMode** property to specify how to size a picture or other object in a bound object frame, an unbound object frame, or an image control.
+Use the **SizeMode** property to specify how to size a picture or other object in a bound object frame, an unbound object frame, or an image control.

 ## Syntax